 9. Let Go of “What-If” Thinking

 Going through all the hypotheticals and wondering “what if” at every thought can make it hard to let go.
-It can also be difficult to stop overthinking about someone or something that’s caused deep hurt, but there is nothing that can be done to change what has happened and may lead to disordered thinking.
+It can also be difficult to stop overthinking about someone or something that’s caused deep hurt, but there is nothing that can be done to change what has happened and it may lead to disordered thinking.
 Learning how to practice thought stopping can be especially helpful in mitigating thought spirals about infidelity.

 10. Journaling

-Journaling can help improve your mental health and manage your overthinking by writing down what you are going through and writing ways you are managing it.
+Journaling can help improve your mental health and manage your overthinking by writing down what you are going through and ways you are managing it.
 It can be helpful to reread what you write periodically to help give you reassurance and reflect on changes over time.

 11. Yoga

 Like journaling and mindfulness, yoga can help calm anxiety and slow down your mind by giving you one thing to focus on.
-Yoga also helps to keep your breath in line with your movements and instill a more mindful way of being via breathwork.
+Yoga also helps to keep your breath in line with your movements and instill a more mindful way of being through breathwork.

 12. Do Something Active